Consumer Medicine Information

 rash, itching or hives on the skin

-Do not take fluconazole if you are taking cisapride (a medicine used to treat reflux).
+Do not take fluconazole if you are also taking any of the following medicines:

 Do not take this medicine after the expiry date printed on the pack or if the packaging